 Once bread has doubled in size, form into balls a little larger than the size of a baseball.
 This recipe should yield 10-12 balls.

 Roll out each ball and stuff with about 1 cup of filling each.
+Use egg wash to hold the flaps in place.
+You'll also want to brush some egg over the top of the Pogacas before putting in the oven.
 See photos, video, and instructions in article for more details and tips.

 See instructions and tips in the article if cooking in a wood-fired cob oven.